IngeniiCode/AvMet/README.md

 Announcements!
 ==============

+### 1-NOV-2017

+__MAVIN__ -- converted project to Apache Mavi.

-### 19-OCT-2017
+### 26-OCT-2017
+*  Implemented Gross Error detection and mitigation -- this has almost completely eliminate extreme tracking events.
+Some edge cases persist; improvements are continuing.

-Check the release notes for latest new features and caveats!!  v.0.0.2
+Check the release notes for latest new features and caveats!!  v.0.1.0

 Running AvMet
 =============